 Gel technology offers a number of advantages over conventional foam cushions and positioners, as it is hypoallergenic and easier to clean.
 It is also affordable and longer lasting, making it an ideal choice for any facility with a limited budget.

-Shop Gel Pads and Positioners at Meditek
+Shop Gel Pads and Positioners

 Meditek carries the Relaxa line of gel pads and positioners — a superior product that has been clinically proven to reduce the risk of pressure ulcers when used in conjunction with proper positioning and wound care techniques.
 Our products include standard bed pads as well as arm, head and foot rests, positioning aids and specialty products for accommodating bariatric patients.